 Speaking of the bottom number being zero, my instructions on the Monthly Budget Spreadsheet say the bottom line number should equal zero.
-The reason for this is if you have trimmed your spending down to be less than your Income, there is excess or what I called earlier, the Gap.
+The reason for this is if you have trimmed your spending down to be less than your income, there is excess or what I called earlier the Gap.
 This Gap is where you can start saving!
 If you have a Gap now, great!
 This amount can go in the Saving Category at the top of the list of Monthly Expenses.
 This should bring your bottom line to zero.
 This method of budgeting is called a “Zero-Based Budget”

 Give Yourself A Break!

 This is NOT an easy task if you’ve never done a budget.
 In fact, it takes most people about 3 months to get the hang of it.
-You’ll forget categories, you’ll over or under estimate what you spend.
+You’ll forget categories, you’ll over or underestimate what you spend.
 One month will have a minor disaster that has to be handled.
 It’s OK.
 Give yourself a break.
 Just DON’T GIVE UP!

 What Does Your Spending Say?

-Now that you have done your first Budget, what do you see in it about yourself.
+Now that you have done your first Budget, what do you see in it about yourself?
 Remember the “10 Things That Make Me Happy” list?
 How does your spending align with what makes you happy?
 Or stated another way…How does your spending align with your priorities and what you value?
 There may need to be some changes made to your spending to align it with your values.

 Wrapping It Up

 If you’ve never done a budget or it’s been a while, spend some time this week gathering your data.
 Use that data to create a current budget for yourself and your family and then see what it’s telling you.
 Let it guide you to evaluate what areas of your life might need some tweaks.
-Don’t be overwhelmed by thinking LOTS of major changed have to happen all at once.
+Don’t be overwhelmed by thinking LOTS of major changes have to happen all at once.
 There’s a phrase coined by Brad and Jonathan at ChooseFI.
 It’s called the “aggregation of marginal gains”.
 That means if you continue to stack small changes, eventually you’ve made Big changes.
 Think about what small changes can be made over the next 7-10 days.

 What Does God Say?